 • Individuals expressing personal identity

-• Families marking important life moments
+• Families marking important life events

 • Friends commemorating shared memories